Skip to main content

 • Whether the application should be exposed to the internet

 It acts as a blueprint, ensuring consistent deployment configurations for users.
+Templates may be private or public.

 W